What Is a Hash Table? From Array to O(1) Lookup

 Use a hash table when you need to:

-• Detect duplicates or check membership in O(1)
+• Detect duplicates: Check membership in O(1)

-• Build a lookup index where the key is known, like caching, memoization, or symbol tables
+• Build a lookup index: Where the key is known, like caching, memoization, or symbol tables

-• Group elements by a computed property, such as anagram grouping or pattern matching
+• Group elements: By a computed property, such as anagram grouping or pattern matching

 Avoid hash tables when: